RolaMAlghamdi/Supply-Tracker/README.md

 Training Program

-This project was developed as part of the [Training Program Name].
+This project was developed as part of the “Productivity Enhancement and Process Improvement” training program, organized by the Saudi Data and AI Authority (SDAIA).

 Project Documentation